 I am relieved when we turn to head back.
 It’s getting dark, and I now understand Guy’s trepidation about the late start.
 It’s harder now to discern mud from river from brick – each black, slippery surface glimmers with light from the new housing developments that tower above the creek.

 We’re between night and day.
 Autumn and winter.
 The creek is a meeting of boundaries.
 Fresh water and salt.
 Conservation and urban development.
 Conflict isn’t always destructive, says Guy.
-As the Creek guides will tell you, decaying timbers seed new life.
+As the official Creek guides will tell you, decaying timbers seed new life.

 I’m not quite sure what he’s getting at.

-As we climb up to the ramshackle huts, I have the impression that there is much unsaid by my guide.
+As we climb back up to the ramshackle huts, I have the impression that there is much unsaid by my guide.
 Things beneath the surface.

 I peel off the waders and hand back my stick.